Hawaiian Channel Swimming Association

 News Flash: Four swimmers complete the Molokaʻi Channel in one week!
 Congratulations to Christopher Chuck, Rachel Randall, Halani Moss-Vete Foulsham, and Ryan Utsumi!
 Photo below shows Molokaʻi from the air on the morning of Christopher's and Rachel's cross.
 Congratulations also to Captains Michael Twigg-Smith and Ivan Shigaki and crew for escorting these swimmers across the channel.

-News Flash: Steven Minaglia consults on the first successful 2024 season Molokaʻi Channel crossing by Colby Dimsdale and organizes the second successful crossing the same year by Petar Stoychev.
+News Flash: Dr. Steven Minaglia consults on the first successful 2024 season Molokaʻi Channel crossing by Colby Dimsdale and organizes the second successful crossing in 2024 by Petar Stoychev.

 Left to right: Colby Dimsdale, Steven Minaglia, Matt McGillicuddy